eip-home/eip-headers/draft-eip-headers-definitions.md

 it is distributed only to stimulate discussion.

 The EIP header is used to carry information that IPv6 nodes can read and write to implement different use cases.
-EIP provides a common solution which can be extended/tailored for the different use cases.
+EIP provides a common framework which can be extended/tailored for the different use cases.

 The design of the EIP header takes into account the requirement to be efficient and "hardware friendly".